ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 Or you can edit the `/etc/sysconfig/network-scripts/ifcfg-ethx` interface and add the `DNS1=` statement.
 Once set, the service network restart command can be issued to pick up the changes.

-In either case, the DNS IP address will need to be configured as the virtual DNS address, and the client's browser will need to be configured to point requests to the Citrix NetScaler VPX forwarding proxy.
+In either case, the DNS IP address will need to be configured as the virtual DNS address, and the client's browser will need to be configured to point requests to the {{site.data.keyword.vpx_full}} forwarding proxy.

 Use the following steps within Firefox to make the necessary changes: